JMPerez/jmperez.github.com/source/_posts/2013/2013-02-17-mlocjs-conference-budapest.md

 I did like a lot talks around solving the so-called callback hell, improvements in Mozilla's SpiderMonkey, information about Bacon.js, a new compiler for CoffeeScript, and insights on how the new Soundcloud site was implemented.

-The conference also included some 4-minute long lightning talks, and I gave one of them about web development in Spotify ([video here](http://www.ustream.tv/recorded/29323529)).
+The conference also included some 4-minute long lightning talks, and I gave one of them about web development in Spotify ([slides here](https://speakerdeck.com/jmperez/x-platform-web-dev-in-spotify)).

 [On Lanyrd](http://lanyrd.com/2013/mlocjs/) you can find the whole list of talks and slides.